Model Selection in the Claude Agent SDK

 | Haiku | Development, simple tasks, high-volume automations | Fast and cheap, lower reasoning capability |

-| Sonnet | Most production agents, balanced workloads | Strong reasoning, moderate cost |
+| Sonnet | Most production agents, client-facing deliverables | Strong reasoning, moderate cost |

 | Opus | Complex analysis, maximum capability tasks | Highest quality, highest cost |